A Closed Book (film): Plot

-Sir Paul (Tom Conti) is an art critic and writer who was blinded in a car crash.
+Sir Paul is an art critic and writer who was blinded in a car crash.
 He lives alone in a large mansion in the UK.
-He is looking for an amanuensis or "ghost writer" to help him write his final book, an autobiography, and interviews several unsuccessful candidates until Jane Ryder (Daryl Hannah) applies for the position.
-Because she is intelligent and forthright, Sir Paul hires her and explains that she will now be living in the house before introducing Mrs. Kilbride (Miriam Margolyes), the cook and housekeeper.
+He is looking for an amanuensis or "ghost writer" to help him write his final book, an autobiography, and interviews several unsuccessful candidates until Jane Ryder applies for the position.
+Because she is intelligent and forthright, Sir Paul hires her and explains that she will now be living in the house before introducing Mrs. Kilbride, the cook and housekeeper.
 He then goes on to divulge his claustrophobia and "terrific fear of the dark" despite his blindness, and asks that the lights be switched on at "exactly the same time as they would be in any normal house."

 Jane begins to explore the mansion by herself, noting how much of the furniture is covered in white dust cloths, before stumbling upon a teddy bear with one eye.
 She picks up the bear and snaps the eye off of its face.
 A shot of a painting is then inexplicably shown along with the sounds of a child's laughter.

 At breakfast, Sir Paul and Jane discuss their pet annoyances with Sir Paul getting disproportionately angry about Jane saying "no problem" repeatedly.
 He asks her to bring to his attention anything he does that she finds irritating.
 Jane mentions his saying "poor" as an adjective, describing it as patronizing.
 Sir Paul then tells Jane that he can both hear her smile and think.
-Sir Paul begins dictating his book which he decides to call, A Closed Book, to Jane while she types.
+Sir Paul begins dictating his book, which he decides to call A Closed Book, to Jane while she types.
 Sir Paul again gets very angry at Jane for not taking his instructions.
 After they finish writing, Sir Paul asks Jane to buy a puzzle of a specific painting as a favor which she agrees to do.
 He later asks her to call his agent to deliver the news about his new book being in the works.
 Jane dials the phone and speaks with someone before telling Sir Paul that his agent is currently out of the country and not available.
 Things run smoothly until Jane starts changing things ever so slightly, like taking paintings out of their frames and turning them upside down.
-Her true purpose at the mansion starts to become even more questionable when she begins to lie to Sir Paul, stating that she had been wearing a red gown when she was wearing jeans and a shirt, and sets a few of his books ablaze in the fireplace.
+Her true purpose at the mansion starts to become even more questionable when she begins to lie to Sir Paul, claiming to be wearing a red gown while really wearing jeans and a shirt, and sets a few of his books ablaze in the fireplace.
 Sir Paul begins to question Jane's personal life, specifically her love life, but she divulges little and asks that the subject be changed.
 Sir Paul starts to suspect Jane when she sends Mrs. Kilbride home for a week without consulting him.